Welcome to the Land of Eternal Spring: Guatemala City Airport

 • The most important bit of information you’ll receive concerning safety is to remain mindful, meaning you should always be aware of your belongings at all times, no matter where you are!

 • It’s wise to always take reasonable precautions.
-This means walking in pairs after dark, avoiding all dark allies and dimly lit roads, and keeping all valuables concealed.
+This means walking in pairs after dark, avoiding all dark alleys and dimly lit roads, and keeping all valuables concealed.

 A Guatemalan flag is waved in the air on a sunny day with clouds in the sky